okfn/handbook/text/part4/recipes/liberating-access-databases.rst

-.. sectionauthor:: Rufus Pollock (rufuspollock@twitter)

 ===============================================
 Liberating Data from Microsoft Access Databases
 ===============================================
+.. sectionauthor:: Rufus Pollock (rufuspollock on Twitter)

 Use the `mdbtools library`_.
 On Ubuntu / Debian you can install this via::